Super-Protocol/sp-vm/README.md

 The build artifacts will be located in the $(pwd)/out directory.

-## Local Build - PKI Image Access

-For successful local builds, you need permission to pull the image from the repository https://github.com/Super-Protocol/tee-pki/pkgs/container/tee-pki-authority-service-lxc .
-This may require running `docker login ghcr.io` and an access token.

 ## Test Run
 The `start_superprotocol.sh` script will require changes in the future, but for now, you can test the VM using the following steps: